 A prototype, built at the same location, was presented as part of the New Music ’81 Festival.
-Though very rudimentary in nature, it generated enthusiasm and support for a permanent work.
+Though very rudimentary, it generated enthusiasm and support for permanent work.
 Permit acquisition and fundraising efforts by Frank Oppenheimer, Founding Director of the Exploratorium, began soon after, but actual construction did not start until September 1985, seven months after Oppenheimer’s death.
 The Wave Organ was completed in May 1986 and was dedicated in June to the memory of Frank Oppenheimer.

 The Wave Organ

-When we went to check out the wave organ it was not during high tide, so the sound that it made was very subtle and hard to hear; however, that does not take away from how cool this place is.
-The granite taken from the cemetery creates a unique look to the jetty that can be compared to ruins of an ancient city in Europe and provide for beautiful pictures.
+When we went to check out the wave organ, it was not during high tide, so the sound that it made was very subtle and hard to hear; however, that does not take away from how cool this place is.
+The granite taken from the cemetery creates a unique look to the jetty that can be compared to the ruins of an ancient city in Europe and provides for beautiful pictures.

-You can put you ear right up to the different parts of the organ to hear different sounds based on the wave structure and there are a couple short pathways to explore.
+You can put your ear right up to the different parts of the organ to hear different sounds based on the wave structure, and there are a couple of short pathways to explore.